-- The scheme is not located wholly or in part in a 'sensitive area' as defined in the EIA (Scotland) Regulations 1999 (as amended). - Although the works are located within 300m of the River Tay SAC, the highlevel HRA concluded that the works would not result in any likely significant effects (LSE) on the qualifying features. - The scheme does not lie within any sites of historical, cultural, or archaeological significance. - The scheme is not located within any areas designated for landscape interests. - The scheme does not lie within any sites designated for geology or soils. - The scheme will be confined within the existing carriageway boundaries and as a result will not require any land take and will not alter any local land uses. - Any impacts to the local landscape during the construction phase will be minor, temporary and not considered significant.
+- Works will not result in any residual visual change, and as such will have no change to the special qualities for which the River Tay (Dunkeld) National Scenic Area is designated. - The works are not expected to have LSE on the River Tay SAC, or any other designated site. - The scheme will be confined within the existing carriageway boundary and as a result will not require any land take or alter any local land uses. - Any impacts to the local landscape during the construction phase will be minor, temporary and not considered significant.
 In addition, no operational impacts are anticipated.